-Parabens are a family of chemicals including propylparaben, isobutylparabens, and methylparabens that are used in skin care products to prevent the growth of mold and bacteria.
-They are often found in moisturizers, shampoos, shaving gels, spray tanning, and personal lubricant products.
+Parabens used in skincare products to prevent the growth of mold and bacteria are a family of chemicals, including propylparaben, isobutyl parabens, and methyl parabens.
+They can be found in moisturizers, shampoos, shaving gels, spray tanning, and personal lubricant products.

-Research has shown this family of preservatives acts as endocrine disruptors with serious effects on important hormone mechanisms in the body.
-Parabens are also known to promote skin cancer, breast cancer, and reduced sperm count, although this is not officially recognized by the FDA.
+Much research on this chemical substance has been carried out and shown that this family of preservatives acts as endocrine disruptors with serious effects on important hormone mechanisms in the body.
+It’s much worse for the users as Parabens potentially promote skin cancer, breast cancer, and reduced sperm count.
+This is, however, not officially recognized by the FDA.

-As skin care products are used daily, lifetime exposure to this class of ingredients is dangerous, especially longer chain parabens like butyl and propyl and their branched counterparts as they may disrupt the endocrine system and cause developmental or reproductive disorders .
-There is also evidence indicating parabens as skin care ingredients that cause allergic reactions.
-For this reason, look for parabens-free products and avoid skin care ingredients with the suffix “-parabens”.
+Since you use skincare products almost every day, it is inevitable to escape from the serious threats that those products secretly and gradually pose on you, especially products with longer chain parabens like butyl and propyl, and their branched counterparts are more dangerous as they may disrupt the endocrine system and cause developmental or reproductive disorders.
+There is also evidence indicating parabens as skincare ingredients that cause allergic reactions.
+For this reason, we should look for parabens-free products and avoid skincare ingredients with the suffix “-parabens''.

 MEA, DEA, and TEA (also known as ethanolamines)